abhishekgarg0196/abhishekgarg0196/README.md

 ---
 # ❤ to Build - Software Engineer & Enthusiast!

-Hi, I'm Abhishek — a **software engineer** at **Irdeto** building some real stuff through code & beer.
+Hi, I'm Abhishek — a **software engineer** at **MakeMyTrip** building some real stuff through code & beer.
 My working principle is learning by doing.
 Always up for a discussion on  softwares, business, entrepreneurship, philosophy & socialpreneurship. ✌💖

 ```
 Programmer (noun): A machine that turns coffee into code.